 Being idle during your free time is just more time for you to think about not having a drink.
 To keep yourself active, it’s a great idea to engage in sports, join a gym or take part in outdoor activities.
 Not only will these activities challenge you, they will also improve your overall health and well-being.

 5. Participate in a good cause

 The holiday season is a perfect time to volunteer in a good cause.
 Local charities are often looking for extra help in running soup kitchens and fundraising events.
 Participating in these types of initiatives gives you a newfound sense of purpose, plus there’s no better feeling than being able to give back to the community.

 6. Surround yourself with supportive people

 Being alone during the holidays can be depressing so for most people, this becomes a trigger for them to relapse.
-To kick out the holiday blues, try to always surround yourself with individuals who support your journey to recover.
+To kick out the holiday blues,surround yourself with individuals who support your recovery.
 Try to avoid negative people who only make you feel that you are not doing enough.
 The holiday season is all about joy and positivity so you deserve to experience that, too!

 7. Attend local holiday events

 If you are living in an area where you don’t have much friends and family, attending local holiday events is a great way to integrate yourself socially.
 If your town or city is hosting a Christmas parade or a bazaar, try to find out how you can be of help.
 This will help you get into the holiday spirit and may even be a venue to meet new friends.